ihmeuw/vivarium_research/docs/source/other_models/pregnancy/index.rst

 Assumptions and limitations
 ++++++++++++++++++++++++++++

-- We assume that the gestational age distribution of stillbirths is equal to the gestational age distribution of live births.
-This is a limitation of our analysis given the lack of data on the distribution of gestational age at stillbirth.
-Given that the gestation for stillbirths is likely shorter than gestation for live births on average, we are likely overestimating the average duration of pregnancy among mothers who experience stillbirths.
+- We assume that the gestational age distribution of stillbirths, abortions, miscarriages, and ectopic pregnancies is equal to the gestational age distribution of live births.
+This is a limitation of our analysis given the lack of data on the distribution of gestational ages for which these outcomes occur.
+Given that the gestation for these outcomes is likely shorter than gestation for live births on average, we are likely overestimating the average duration of pregnancy for outcomes other than live births.
-- We do not consider pregnancies that result in miscarriages prior to XX weeks gestation at which point they are classified as stillbirths.
+- We assume that abortions that occur after 24 weeks are not considered stillbirths for estimation of the stillbirth to livebirth ratio.
+We may overestimate the incidence rate of pregnancy due to this assumption.
 - We are limited in the assumption that the stillbirth to livebirth ratio does not vary by maternal age and does not incorporate an uncertainty distribution.
 - We do not model any morbidity (YLDs) associated directly with pregnancy.
 - We do not distiguish between intended and unintended pregnancies.
 - We do not consider the impact of birth interval timing or family size in our model of pregnancy.
 - We assume that a new pregnancy cannot occur during the postpartum period but can occur immediately afterward.
+We do not model any difference in the fertility rate by recent pregnancy status.
 - We do not consider the impact of singleton versus non-singleton pregnancies.

 Verification and validation criteria